 How Is Alimony Calculated in California?

 Spousal support, also known as alimony, is a form of payments provided from one spouse to the other after a divorce.
 The purpose of spousal support is to help the couple maintain the same living conditions they had during their marriage.
 One of the concerns that most couples have is the length and payment amount of spousal support.
 A judge will determine the length and amount of spousal support based on the couple’s unique circumstances.
-The Pasadena spousal support attorneys at Schweitzer Law Partners explains how spousal support is calculated in California.
+The Pasadena attorneys at Schweitzer Law Partners explains how spousal support is calculated in California.

 Factors Considered to Calculate Spousal Support